erszcz/msc-thesis/dfly-multiboot.md

 while the first DragonFly BSD subpartition of that MS-DOS partition as `(hd0,msdos2,dfly1)`.

-In this light, it should be clearer how the GRUB is partition recognition loop (mentioned above) works.
+In this light, it should be clearer how the partition recognition loop of GRUB (mentioned above) works.
 First, each partition type callback (e.g. `dfly_partition_map_iterate`, `grub_partition_msdos_iterate`, ...) is run on the raw device to find a partition table.